jackaudio/jackaudio.github.com/applications/index.md

     is a curses Jack connection manager, based on naconnect by [**Nedko Arnaudov**](http://nedko.arnaudov.name/).
   * [**patchage**](http://drobilla.net/software/patchage/)
-    a modular patch bay for audio and MIDI systems based on Jack and Alsa.
+    is a modular patch bay for audio and MIDI systems based on Jack and Alsa.
   * [**pyjack**](http://sourceforge.net/projects/py-jack/)
 	  is a Python module which provides an interface to Jack.
   * [**QJackConnect**](http://www.suse.de/~mana/jack.html)
-    Qt based patchbay for JACK
+    is a Qt based patchbay for JACK
   * [**QjackCtl**](http://qjackctl.sourceforge.net/)
-    a Qt based graphical control application for JACK.
+    is a Qt based graphical control application for JACK.
   * [**Cadence (KXStudio)**](http://kxstudio.sourceforge.net/Applications:Cadence)
-	  manages JACK, calls other tools and checks and tweaks the system.
+	  manages JACK, calls other tools and also checks and tweaks the system.

 ## DJ Software